afontainec/chinchay-docs/docs/middleware/access.md

   ### Return value

   * accessToken: Javascript object with two properties.
-The token, as a string, and the expiration.
+The token, as an encrypted string, and the expiration.

   ### Example